Bell’s Palsy Is The Leading Cause of Facial Paralysis

 - Pain behind the ear on the affected side of the face

 Bell’s palsy sometimes affects the nerves on both sides of the face, too.
-However, with a safe, effective Bell’s palsy treatment, an individual can address his or her facial paralysis symptoms.
+However, with a safe, effective treatment, an individual can address their symptoms before permanent facial paralysis occurs.

 How to Treat Bell’s Palsy Symptoms

 If a person is dealing with Bell’s palsy symptoms, it is important to consult with a physician immediately.
-At this time, a physician evaluates a patient’s Bell’s palsy symptoms and develops a treatment plan.
+At this time, a physician evaluates a patient’s symptoms and develops a treatment plan.

-Several tests are commonly performed to evaluate a patient’s Bell’s palsy symptoms.
+Several tests are commonly performed to evaluate a patient’s symptoms.
 These tests include:

 - Tearing test